Wave function: Hilbert space

 The above observations encapsulate the essence of the function spaces of which wave functions are elements.
 However, the description is not yet complete.
 There is a further technical requirement on the function space, that of completeness, that allows one to take limits of sequences in the function space, and be ensured that, if the limit exists, it is an element of the function space.
 A complete inner product space is called a Hilbert space.
 The property of completeness is crucial in advanced treatments and applications of quantum mechanics.
 For instance, the existence of projection operators or orthogonal projections relies on the completeness of the space.
 These projection operators, in turn, are essential for the statement and proof of many useful theorems, e.g. the spectral theorem.
 It is not very important in introductory quantum mechanics, and technical details and links may be found in footnotes like the one that follows.

 The space L^{2} is a Hilbert space, with inner product presented later.
 The function space of the example of the figure is a subspace of L^{2}.
 A subspace of a Hilbert space is a Hilbert space if it is closed.

 In summary, the set of all possible normalizable wave functions for a system with a particular choice of basis, together with the null vector, constitute a Hilbert space.

 Not all functions of interest are elements of some Hilbert space, say L^{2}.
 The most glaring example is the set of functions e^{2πip · x/h}.
-These are plane wave solutions of the Schrödinger equation for a free particle, but are not normalizable, hence not in L^{2}.
+These are plane wave solutions of the Schrödinger equation for a free particle that are not normalizable, hence not in L^{2}.
 But they are nonetheless fundamental for the description.
 One can, using them, express functions that are normalizable using wave packets.
 They are, in a sense, a basis (but not a Hilbert space basis, nor a Hamel basis) in which wave functions of interest can be expressed.
 There is also the artifact "normalization to a delta function" that is frequently employed for notational convenience, see further down.
-The delta functions themselves aren't square integrable either.
+The delta functions themselves are not square integrable either.